jomoziqu/InternIntelligence_Big_Data_Analysis/README.md

 # NYC Taxi Trip Data Analysis with PySpark

 ## Overview
 This project analyzes NYC Taxi Trip Record Data using PySpark to uncover patterns in passenger behavior, fare economics, and geospatial demand hotspots.
-The analysis includes temporal trends, machine learning (trip duration prediction), and comparisons between weekdays/weekends.
+The analysis includes temporal trends, and comparisons between weekdays/weekends.

 ---